Positive Development: Design-decision distinction

-Decision-making (reducing costs)
+Decision-making

 The reduction of the ecological base and public estate continues, PD argues, because new sustainability goals were spliced onto the old (anti-ecological) closed system models, methods and metrics of the DP.
 Given escalating human consumption, even global depopulation and ecological regeneration would not counterbalance total negative resource flows and ecological impacts.
 PD maintains that closed system models created and institutionalized zero-sum decision and measurement frameworks such as cost-benefit/risk-benefit analyses.
-It identifies and ‘reverses’ over a hundred systemic biases in governance, planning, decision and design frameworks by converting them into open system and design-based frameworks to facilitate eco-positive planning and design.
+It identifies and 'reverses' over a hundred systemic biases in governance, planning, decision and design frameworks by converting them into open system and design-based frameworks to facilitate eco-positive planning and design.

-Design (multiplying benefits)

-Whereas the internal logic of decision frameworks (choosing) tend to diminish ecosystems and land eco-productivity, eco-logical design (creating) can multiply functions and public benefits synergistically.
+Whereas the internal logic of decision frameworks tend to diminish ecosystems and land eco-productivity, eco-logical design (creating) can multiply functions and public benefits synergistically.
 Eco-positive design involves open systems thinking (i.e. with transparent/permeable boundaries).
 For example, building rating tools are based on limits or thresholds (borders) and do not contemplate net public gains.
 Perhaps because of the deeply-embedded historic elevation of rationalist decision-making over design, green building design templates and rating tools are decision-based.
 Being reductionist, they encourage tradeoffs between costs and benefits or nature and society in physical development.
-Hence they tend to reduce adaptability, diversity and reversibility.
+Hence, they tend to reduce adaptability, diversity and reversibility.

 Governance

-Decision systems in governance (i.e. legislative, executive and judicial) resolve conflict by allocating rights and resources - not by increasing the ecological base and/or public estate.
+Decision systems in governance (i.e., legislative, executive and judicial) resolve conflict by allocating rights and resources—not by increasing the ecological base and/or public estate.
 Hence PD suggests different frameworks for environmental governance.
 These include a modified constitution with a new decision sphere to deal with the unique ethical dimensions of biophysical development, planning and design.
 Given real-world political barriers to change, PD also suggests default strategies to enable incremental reform by changing institutions from within.
 PD contends that gaps can be avoided in new governance and planning systems by simply reversing each ecologically terminal convention into eco-positive ones.